guidosirna/currencyNotifier/README.md

 To-Do
 ---
-Still pending to make the script run daily and notify via email.
+Still pending to make it run daily and notify via email.

 Meta